Righteous Mouths Bring Wisdom not Perversity

 Righteous speech produces wisdom, but perverse speech leads to destruction.

-31 The mouth of the righteous produces wisdom, but the perverse tongue will be cut off.
+31 The mouth of the righteous brings forth wisdom, but a perverse tongue will be cut out.

 Righteous speech produces wisdom, but perverse speech leads to destruction.